 And usually, it’s not coming from a place of joyful commitment, but as a response to societal conditioning that we need to please others first.
 (That’s why telling people “You’re being selfish” works so well as a shaming tactic.)

 Just to be clear, I’m not saying we should be inconsiderate — grab the last piece of pizza!
-Or, that we shouldn’t be responsible or follow through on our commitments.
+That we shouldn’t be responsible or follow through on our commitments.

 But when do you treat people better — when you feel alive and free, or trapped and miserable?

-So what I am saying is, “Am I being selfish?” may not be the relevant question.
-Because really, who’s going to feel good about answering, “Yeah, but who cares?!”
+So what I am saying is, “Am I being selfish?” may not be the relevant question for making decisions.
+Because really, who’s going to feel good about answering, “Yeah, it’s selfish, but who cares?!”